lgleto/TopNews-Andoid-iOS/README.md

 | - jsonString : String? |
 | - category   : String  |

-In the `ArticleCahce` model the `url` will be used as primary key and the jsonString will store the `Article` in JSON string format.
-Finally `category` will be used to store the category of the articles, since this property is not a part of the API, but it is essential to know in what context a particular article should be shown.
+In the `ArticleCache` model the `url` will be used as primary key and the jsonString will store the `Article` in a JSON string format.
+Finally `category` will be used to store the category of the article, since this property is not a part of the API, but it is essential to know in what context a particular article should be shown.
-The following code shows how To specify this class in Android using Room.
+The following code shows how to specify this class in Android using Room.

 ```kotlin
 @Entity